qpdf/qpdf/manual/cli.rst

    Create encrypted files.
 Usage:

+   --encrypt \
+     [--user-password=user-password] \
+     [--owner-password=owner-password] \
+     --bits=key-length [options] --

+   OR

    --encrypt user-password owner-password key-length [options] --

+   The first form, with flags for the passwords and bit length, was introduced in qpdf 11.7.0.
+Only the --bits option is is mandatory.
+   This form allows you to use any text as the password.
+If passwords are specified, they must be given before the --bits option.

-   Either or both of user-password and owner-password may be empty strings, though setting either to the empty string enables the file to be opened and decrypted without a password. key-length may be 40, 128, or 256.
+   The second form has been in qpdf since the beginning and wil continue to be supported.
+Either or both of user-password and owner-password may be empty strings.

+   The key-length parameter must be either 40, 128, or 256.
+The user and/or owner password may be omitted.
+Omitting either pasword enables the PDF file to be opened without a password.
+Specifying the same value for the user and owner password and specifying an empty owner password are both considered insecure.

    Encryption options are terminated by "--" by itself.

    40-bit encryption is insecure, as is 128-bit encryption without AES.
 Use 256-bit encryption unless you have a specific reason to